bojigu/thoipapy/readme.rst

 * THOIPA can be retrained to any dataset of your choice
 * the original set of training sequences and other resources are published via the `Open Science Foundation <https://osf.io/txjev/>`_, and are also what ``dvc pull`` fetches into ``data/``
 * the THOIPA feature extraction, feature selection, and training pipeline is fully automated
-* contact us for an introduction to the THOIPA software pipeline and settings
+* `open an issue <https://github.com/bojigu/thoipapy/issues>`__ for an introduction to the THOIPA software pipeline and settings

 The data, sets and base directories are resolved from the repository itself (see ``thoipapy/paths.py``); they are no longer read from the settings spreadsheet.
 Protein sets are